-- (1) The Summit merger agreement stipulates a minimum average closing price of \$43.58 per share and a maximum average closing price of \$72.63 per share to be used for puposes of calculating the exchange ratio.
-Accordingly, to the extent the average closing price of the Company's common stock exceeds \$72.63 per share, the total transaction value will increase.
-Conversely, to the extent the average closing price of the Company's common stock is less than \$43.58 per share, the total transaction value will decrease. - (b) This adjustment represents the aggregate payment to be made by Summit to holders of outstanding options and SARs in connection with the termination of Summit's equity plan prior to closing. - (c) This adjustment represents the Company's estimate to record interest earning deposits to reflect a current market interest rate.
+- (1) The Summit merger agreement stipulates a minimum average closing price of \$43.58 per share and a maximum average closing price of \$72.63 per share to be used for purposes of calculating the exchange ratio.
+Accordingly, to the extent the average closing price of the Company's common stock exceeds \$72.63 per share, the total transaction value will increase although the aggregate number of shares issued will remain fixed, based on that average closing price.

+Conversely, to the extent the average closing price of the Company's common stock is less than \$43.58 per share, the total transaction value will decrease although the aggregate number of shares issued will remain fixed, based on that average closing price. - (b) This adjustment represents the aggregate payment to be made by Summit to holders of outstanding options and SARs in connection with the termination of Summit's equity plan prior to closing. - (c) This adjustment represents the Company's estimate to record interest earning deposits to reflect a current market interest rate.
 This adjustment also represents the Company's estimate to record Summit's held-to-maturity investment securities portfolio to mark that portfolio to estimated fair value. - (d) This adjustment represents the Company's estimate of the necessary writedown of Summit's loan portfolio and foreclosed assets to estimated fair value.
 The estimated purchase accounting adjustment for the acquired loan portfolio is comprised of approximately \$5.7 million of non-accretable credit adjustments and approximately \$26.4 million of accretable interest rate adjustments.
 The estimated purchase accounting adjustment of approximately \$1.2 million for the acquired foreclosed assets consists entirely of non-accretable adjustments.
 Subsequent to the completion of the Summit merger transaction, the Company will finalize its determination of the fair values of the acquired loans and the acquired foreclosed assets which could significantly change both the amount and the composition of these estimated purchase accounting adjustments.
 The weighted average maturity of this acquired loan portfolio is approximately 3.6 years. - (e) This adjustment represents the elimination of Summit's allowance for loan losses. - (f) This adjustment represents the estimated fair value adjustments of Summit's premises and equipment, including the estimated writedown of certain leasehold improvements.
 Prior to the completion of the Summit merger transaction, the Company will obtain independent third party appraisals of all significant premises and equipment owned by Summit.
 Such appraisals could result in further adjustments to the carrying values of acquired premises and equipment.